Chicken Milanese Recipe

 What else should you know about making Chicken Milanese?
 These helpful tips will give you all the details.
 Read on, and happy cooking!

 • Thin Chicken Is Key: Pounding the chicken thin is a crucial part of this dish.
-Thin chicken will stay moist and cook through quickly, while thicker pieces are easier to dry out.
+Just as in chicken marsala, thin chicken breasts will stay moist and cook through quickly, while thicker pieces are easier to dry out.

 • How to Pound Chicken Cutlets: You can use a meat mallet (the flat side, not the spiky side) to pound chicken, or a small heavy saucepan.
 A rolling pin is also good.
 To keep the mess minimized, put the chicken in a zip-top bag before pounding it.